 When making changes in unfamiliar areas in the codebase & things go wrong.

 Tests start failing, the console floods with error messages & I'm in over my head.

-I can clear all my changes & start again from my last save point.
+I can clear all changes & start again from my last save point.

 Save points give confidence to move fast and break things, knowing the work done up until this point is safe.

 These commits are only useful during development.
 If pushed onto the main branch, they would flood the log with unneeded messages, making it harder to use.
-When all tasks are complete, before opening a PR, I squash these commits to a single commit using:
+Before opening a PR, squash these commits to a single commit using:

-> git reset --soft HEAD~3 // squash the last 3 commits> git commit -m”my commit message”_
+> git rebase -i HEAD~3 // squash the last 3 commits_

 For the commit message, I use a convention.